High School Programs

 Our high school programs are geared towards college and career preparation.
 We offer lab visits, summer camps, student internships, and more.
 Sign up for our student newsletter to be included in program announcements taking place over the next year.

-SAGE-S (Science Accelerating Girls' Engagement in STEM) is a week long summer camp for high school students.
+Science Accelerating Girls' Engagement in STEM (SAGE-S) is a week long summer camp for high school students.
 This program aims to foster innovation, grow the STEM community, and engage intelligent, creative, and passionate young women in the everyday life of scientists and engineers at National Laboratories.